 The West Lothian Question

-9th March 2016 – The Conservative Government proposed to relax Sunday Trading Rules in England and Wales.
-The Government’s motion was defeated by 317 to 286 votes.
-Had 59 SNP MPs not voted against the change, the government would have won by 21 votes.
-The SNP did this despite the issue not directly affecting Scotland.
+Examples after 2015 show this issue.
+On March 9, 2016, the government wanted to ease Sunday Trading Rules in England and Wales.
+The motion failed by 317 to 286 votes.
+If 59 SNP MPs had not voted against it, the government would have won by 21 votes.
+The SNP voted despite the issue not directly affecting Scotland.
+On March 14, 2018, 8 DUP MPs voted with the government to cut thousands of Free School Meals in England.
+This did not affect their voters in Northern Ireland, as it is a devolved issue.

 The Removal of English Votes for English Laws In April 2020 English Votes for English Law (EVEL) was suspended during COVID-19.
 However, in July 2021 the House of Commons approved the abolition of EVEL entirely.
 As such, it was accepted that this was a constitutional reform that had simply not worked.